Forwarding agent (philately)

 A forwarding agent was an intermediary who facilitated the routing of international mail before the development of the modern postal system.

+A forwarding agent's cachet is "A strike or endorsement applied to a letter to indicate that it had been handled in transit by means other than the Postal Service."
+Their markings are distinguished, and can be a collectible.

 History

 In the early days of postal communications it was often necessary for international mail to pass through a number of hands before reaching its eventual destination.
 At each stage the agent would add their own mark.
 For instance, a letter might pass first through the sender's domestic post office's hands, then to a forwarder for a sea journey and then to the post office of the destination country.

 The study of the marks of forwarding agents on mail is a popular branch of postal history.